hudanmin/vo2test/README.md

 	- `miningSpeed` (`int` from `1` to `200`), this is the number of minerals a miner can mine per year
 - A miner has a position (`x`, `y`)
 - A miner belongs to a planet and can only transfer minerals to the planet is belongs to
-- A miner has a maximum carry capacity (ie. `carryCapacity`).
-This is the maximum number of minerals it can carry at once
 - A miner can travel:
-	- A miner can travel between its planet and asteroids
+	- from its origin planet to an asteroids
-    - A miner can move
+    - from an asteroid back to its origin planet
 - A miner can mine an asteroid:
 	- The miner needs to be at the same position as the asteroid to be able to mine it
     - The miner can mine a maximum of `miningSpeed` minerals per year (ie. if mining speed is 30, the miner will mine 30 minerals per year)